MTLE & WAC Summer Writing Groups

-Looking for accountability and community as you work on a writing project or draft teaching materials for the coming semester?
+Are you an MTLE Fellow looking for accountability and community as you draft teaching materials or work on a writing project this summer?
 Join us for an MTLE Summer Writing Group!

-Format: This in-person writing group will meet once weekly over the course of 4 weeks.
+Format: Each in-person writing group will meet once weekly over the course of 4 weeks.

 Location: We’ll meet in the first-floor conference room in the Discovery Building.
 (330 N. Orchard St. – map)

-Size: We’ll be accepting 8-12 current MTLE Fellows and alumni for this pilot.
+Size: We’ll be accepting 8-12 current MTLE Fellows and alumni for each month-long group.

 Structure